 - wget must be installed

-- Latest xe-guest-utilities Xen tools must be installed
+- Latest xe-guest-utilities Xen tools must be installed.
+Complete the following steps:

 Please follow the steps below to import an image in the Customer Portal.